Car buying tips

 8. Parking issues

 Before you buy an MPV, check that you're comfortable with manoeuvring it.
 Seeing out is one issue, as some MPVs can suffer from poor visibility, meaning you may want to consider parking sensors or a rear-view camera.
-The sheer size of larger MPVs can be daunting too: parallel parking a wide MPV is tricky, and often the distance the car needs to make a turn can make low-speed manoeuvres frustrating.
+The sheer size of larger MPVs can be daunting too: the position of the front-end can be hard to judge, parallel parking a wide MPV is tricky, and often the distance the car needs to make a turn can make low-speed manoeuvres frustrating.

 9. Make sure you choose the options you need